Curious to know why you should do an app UX competitor analysis? Keep on reading and then benefit from our free UX competitive analysis template.

 Install the apps on your test device.
 To be extra thorough, you may want to test the apps on several devices, including an Apple iPhone, Android smartphone and a tablet.
 You might also want to check how the apps are working on Wi-Fi compared to mobile internet.
 Fancy graphics might be great when using a high-speed connection in your office but slow and painful when out and about.

 What information do you want to include?
 Your analytical framework will make or break your analysis, so take your time with this part of the process to ensure that you collect all of the data needed.
-Check out our UX competitive analysis template here for an easy-to-follow guide.
+Check out our UX competitor analysis template here for an easy-to-follow guide.

 Typically, a UX analysis will cover the key features and user flows of the apps, with a focus on onboarding, overall usability and relevance.